NhanGiaHuy/tron_project/README.md

 # Project Lorann

-The goal is to rewrite the old game from 'TRON' in Java.
+The goal is to rewrite the old game 'TRON' in Java.

 ## Built With